 It was designed to for electronic gear and interfacing with computer sound cards.
 You know you get that ground loop buzz you get.
 Have your tied new cables, ground boxes, etc.?
 This is your answer to solving that problem!

 This is a two-channel hybrid DI box MADE for electronics especially Computer audio.

-Onto the musician side of it, yes this is a combination direct box that has a choice of balanced mic-level and -10db consumer line outs.
-Because of this, you can connect a record player straight to the sound board, either live or in the studio.
-This gives DJ’s a better interface to getting that natural scratch sound in the mix vs. the typical mixers the DJ uses.
+Onto the musician side of it, yes this is a direct combination box that has a choice of balanced mic-level and -10db consumer line outs.
+Because of this, you can connect a record player straight to the soundboard, either live or in the studio.
+This gives DJ’s a better interface to getting that natural scratch sound in the mix vs. the standard mixers the DJ uses.

 This box has a “rumble filter” and what that does is eliminates bass resonance.
 Comes with remote 48Volt phantom power or you could use a DC plug-in.